Change of date: ARIA will be unavailable on 25th February 2025 due to scheduled maintenance. Please plan work accordingly.

 Access to our structural biology facilities

-iNEXT-Discovery offers a broad range of routine and specialist services guided by expert staff.
-All our facility access opportunities are available to every scientist from Europe - to some extent even beyond - to stimulate translational research in the ever-growing fields of structural biology, life sciences and others.
-If you are a cell biologist, a biochemist, a medicinal chemist, working with biomaterials or biotechnology or in the food sector, and you encounter an urgent research question that could benefit from structures of biomolecules, biomolecular interactions, or plainly from the use of our high-end equipment please contact us or apply directly for access through our access portal.
-It may be obvious that we especially also invite researchers with no prior expertise in structural biology to submit their proposals, and all our access services are available for researchers from academia and industry alike!
+iNEXT-Discovery offers routine and specialist services guided by expert staff.
+All access aims to stimulate translational research in the expanding fields of structural biology, life sciences and others.
+If you are a cell biologist, a biochemist, a medicinal chemist, working with biomaterials or biotechnology, or from the food sector, and you require information regarding structures of biomolecules or biomolecular interactions from high-end equipment please contact us or apply directly for access.
+We especially also invite researchers with no prior expertise in structural biology to submit research proposals and our access services are available for researchers from academia and industry alike!

-The research facilities involved in iNEXT-Discovery are highly specialized structural biology groups that offer services for:
+Our research facilities are highly specialized structural biology labs that offer services for:

 For getting access you need to bring (or send) the material that you want to study to the facility, such as purified protein, macromolecular complexes, small molecules, DNA, RNA, cells, etc. NB: in case you do not have purified proteins yet, you may consider to contact Instruct-ERIC for their access possibilities!

-For all our structural biology access opportunities, please have a look at our access offers, apply for access immediately or contact us first!
+To make use of our access opportunities, please look at our offers, apply immediately or contact us

 SOME BASIC PROCEDURES

-Any request to apply for iNEXT-Discovery access should have a clear 'translational component' for bridging structural biology to applications in biomedical, biotechnological, biomaterial, food or environmental research.
+iNEXT-Discovery access requests must have a clear 'translational component', bridging structural biology to biomedical, biotechnological, biomaterial, food or environmental research applications.

-For approved proposals, the access that will be provided in the context of iNEXT-Discovery is essentially free of costs.
-Also visits and shipment of samples are frequently supported, and can often be paid for directly by the facilities.
+Access provided for approved iNEXT-Discovery projects is essentially free of costs.
+Visits and shipment of samples can be supported, often paid \directly by the facilities.

-Any researcher from academia and industry, from Europe and beyond, can apply for iNEXT-Discovery access!
+Every researcher from academia and industry, from Europe and beyond, can apply for access!

 SOME ADDITIONAL CRITERIA